Contentmaschine/Contentmaschine.github.io/_posts/2018-6-19-an eventuality.md

 I'm getting ahead of myself.
 <br>
 <br>
 We began by developing a plan, a plan to get the public's attention ─ we had to become idols, icons of science and success, to let our warnings be heard.
 To get to the people who we really had to convince.
 And so we worked day and night, building whatever it took, only the goal in mind.
 Soon enough we were considered the spearhead of technological advancement and with The Engineer's technical prowess and my rhetorics we actually did it.
-We managed to exploit every aspect of modern society to get to speak to the people we so desperatly needed to convince.
+We managed to exploit every aspect of modern society to get to speak to the people we so desperately needed to convince.
 That something was coming and that it quite possibly could end humankind.
 <br>
 <br>
 And like The Engineer before, they listened and saw the truth in my words.
 They finally gave us the ressources to assemble a team of the brightest and most promising technicians and scientists we could find.
 With the publics support and the elites standing behind us as well, we could at last begin our ~real mission.